Azure/missionlz/src/docs/getting-started.md

 * (*Optional*) For details and pre-requisites for the development container, see the [README](../../.devcontainer/README.md) document in the `.devcontainer` folder.

 ## Next steps

+### Deploy Your Workloads

+Now that you have the core hub and spoke tiers deployed (tier 0, tier 1, tier 2), the next step is to deploy one or more workload tiers.
+Misson LZ supports multiple workload tiers.
+See [Workload Deployment](workload-deployment.md) for details and step-by-step instructions.

+### Manage Your Deployment

 Once you have a lab deployment of Mission Landing Zone established and have decided to move forward, you will want to start planning your production deployment.
 We recommend reviewing the following pages during your planning phase.